mfalfafa/coleridge_initiative/README.md

 ## Generated Datasets and Models

+Datasets and models are generated using scrapper and training notebooks.
+This datasets can be used to make quick submission using final-solution notebook.

 * #### Generated Datasets

-Datasets are generated using scrapper notebooks.
-This dataset can be used to make quick submission using final-solution notebook.

 | Scrapper/filter file         | Generated dataset                | Link to Kaggle datasets                                                     |
 | ------------------ | ----------------------------- | --------------------------------------------------------------------------- |
 | 100000-govt-datasets-api-json-to-df.ipynb             | `100000 + govt_datasets_api_json_to_df`      | https://www.kaggle.com/mlconsult/100000-govt-datasets-api-json-to-df/data |